EXOTIC-TEAM-MX/EVA-RT/README.md

 Achievements:
 - ACRC2025 - 1st and 2nd place

-This repository contains the source code, 3D models, caracteristics and schematics files of the named robot.
+This repository contains the source code, 3D models, caracteristics and schematics files of the robot.

 ![EVA-RT](./images/EVA-RT_01.jpg)